Vaccines won't be mandatory for existing Quebec health-care workers, only new hires

 LAWYER FOR UNVAXXED NURSES 'HAPPY'

-Natalia Manole, the Montreal lawyer who challenged the vaccine mandate in court, says she's "happy" about the news today.
+Natalia Manole, the Montreal lawyer who challenged the vaccine mandate in court, says she's "happy" about the news.

 "I think that the government basically did not have a choice,” she told CTV News on Wednesday.